rushi812/nextjs-events-project/README.md

 ## Deployed on Netlify

-This project has been deployed [Netlify Platform](https://www.netlify.com/)
+This project has been deployed using [Netlify Platform](https://www.netlify.com/)

 ## Live Project in Action